tfelix/bestia-docs/content/docs/mechanics/master.md

 The attachment to mana also explains why Bestia masters were able to survive the destruction of their world relatively unscathed and to pass on to the next world.

-> Bestia Master enter the current world from another, not further mentioned dimension.
-During each incarnation
-> a name of this world is generated and in each cycle all Bestia Master entering the game will have this world name
-> persisted in their account data to keep a record.

 ## Skill Mastery

 The bestia master of a player can learn a set of skills.
 Since these skills are bound to the account they are called